 Like a prenuptial agreement, the mere existence of a postnuptial agreement does not mean that the married couple will someday be separated or divorced or they don’t trust each other, but rather that they are taking the time now to sort out possible future arrangements should they be needed.
 This makes any changes in the couple’s marital status easier to process, since the groundwork has already been laid.

-While some married couples may decide to draw up their own postnuptial agreements, it is always a good idea to seek the counsel of a Montgomery County lawyer so that both parties can be sure it is done correctly and that it will be legally binding.
+While some married couples may decide to draw up their own postnuptial agreements, it is always a good idea to seek the counsel of a Postnuptial Agreement Lawyer so that both parties can be sure it is done correctly and that it will be legally binding.
 It is also important that both parties have a firm understanding of what they are agreeing to and under what circumstances.